Museum of the Gulf Coast soliciting private contributions after eventful 2020 - Port Arthur News

 The museum drew 16,687 in 2019, beating the previous record of 15,920 set in 2018.

-The museum has started a support fund and society officials are asking companies to commit to donating $1,500 per month for six months to address the shortfall.
+The museum has started a support fund and society officials are asking companies to commit to donating $250 per month for six months ($1,500 total) to address the shortfall.
 The city’s contributions represent 48 percent of the museum’s $492,580.64 budget for 2019-20, and the city typically raises other funds through building rentals and an annual fundraising gala, but COVID-19 slowed business down and put a halt to the gala.

 The Port Arthur Historical Society, which also operates the Pompeiian Villa, commits $250,040.64 to salaries and benefits and employees five full-time workers, including director Tom Neal, an education director, curator, administrative assistant and security guard.